 There are different types of polyurethane.
 Some are thick and glossy, others thinner and more satiny.
 Both glossy polyurethane and polyester give the guitar a shiny, smooth coating.

 Here’s an example of a poly coating so you can compare it to the nitro coating on the Gibson pictured above:

 Poly finishes have a ton of advantages:

-The materials are not toxic at all and they’re easier and less time-consuming to apply than nitro.
+Cured polyurethane finish is not toxic.
+Even better, polyurethane is easier and less time-consuming to apply than nitro.